 No matter how delusional the goal, our Department of Defense has billions to spend attempting to achieve it.
 Military contractors will promise to build it.
 Our enemies will eagerly test it.

 Unfortunately the hard work of recruiting, training, and retaining good people generates few profits and less applause — and so gets inadequate attention at the highest levels of the Pentagon.
 When that changes our combination of tools and people will create armed forces like the world has seldom seen.

-A Sergeant in the National Guard, this young man served five years in the US Marines (two tours in Afghanistan).
+A Staff Sergeant in the National Guard, this young man served five years in the US Marines (two tours in Afghanistan, one in Kuwait).

 In the 1938 novel Johnny Got His Gun, by Dalton Trumbo, Joe Bonham was a young soldier serving in World War I, who awoke in a hospital bed after being caught in the blast of an artillery shell.
 He gradually realizes that he has lost his arms, legs, and face, but that his mind functions perfectly, leaving him a prisoner in his own body, and embarks on a struggle to communicate, and to retain his own sanity.

 An introduction from Editor in the May 2010 issue of the Marine Corps Gazette:

 In 1942 the English author, C.S.
 Lewis published a novel in epistolary style titled “The Screwtape Letters.”
 The novel took the form of series of letters of advice from an experienced devil named Screwtape to his young nephew Wormwood.
 His protégé was having a difficult time in tempting and ruining souls.
 The novel is a thinly veiled postulation of faith and morals.